accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Identify information-conveying graphic elements on the screen that require a detailed description ([see glossary note on rendering features](glossaire.md#graphic-element)).
+1. Identify graphic element conveying informations on the screen that require a detailed description ([see glossary note on rendering features](glossaire.md#graphic-element)).
 For example
 	- graphic elements for which the alternative to be provided is too long (more than one sentence, for example) or requires structuring (titles, lists or tables);
 	- graphic elements which combine several issues (information through colour, text graphic element, contrasts, etc.) such as graphs or maps.
 1. Check for